Investment Outlook A case for long-term muni funds

 Roll down effect

-Plus, when interest rates fall, muni bonds with a steep yield curve experience a "roll down" effect, leading to price appreciation.
-This happens because as a bond moves closer to maturity, its lower yield is priced into its price, causing the price to rise.
-This strategy is most effective when the yield curve is steep, as it creates more price appreciation as the bond "rolls down" the curve to a lower, shorter-term part.
+When interest rates fall, muni bonds with a steep yield curve experience a “roll down” effect, leading to price appreciation.
+This happens because, as a bond moves closer to maturity, its lower yield is priced in , causing the price to rise.
+This strategy is most effective when the yield curve is steep, because it creates more price appreciation as the bond “rolls down” the curve to a lower, shorter-term part.

 • 1

-Source: Bloomberg L.P. as of July 30, 2025.
+Source: Bloomberg, L.P as of Dec 31, 2025.
 Top-rated muni AAA is represented by the Municipal AAA GO bond yield, a Municipal Market Data proprietary yield curve of AAA-rated state general obligation bonds, based on the institutional block size of $2 million+ market activity in both the primary and secondary bond market.
 The muni tax-equivalent AAA yield assumes a top tax rate of 40.8%: 37% federal tax rate and 3.8% net investment income tax (NIIT), effective Jan.
 1, 2025.
 Irs.gov, as of Oct.
 22, 2024.
 The top marginal tax rate is for single taxpayers with more than $626,350 in taxable income or couples with $751,600 or more.
 NIIT is for single taxpayers with more than $200,000 in taxable income or couples with $250,000 or more.

 • 2